ecoruh/skein/README.md

 # skein
-node.js add-on for skein hash functions
+node.js encryption add-on using Skein hash functions

-## Status
-This version of skein add-on is under development and incomplete.
-The functions currently implemented for OS X and Windows platforms are described below.
-There will be an MVP (Minimal Viable Product) soon which will be built for OS X and Windows.
-Linux and Raspbian support will follow.
-Stay tuned.

 ## What is Skein?
 Skein is a family of cryptographic hash functions.
-Skein’s design combines speed, security, simplicity, and a great deal of flexibility in a modular package that is easy to analyze  [1]
+Skein’s design combines speed, security, simplicity, and a great deal of flexibility in a modular package that is easy to analyze.
+[1]

 ## What is skein add-on?
-Skein add-on is a node add-on that wraps Skein C implementation.
-Skein implementation is known for its speed.
-The objective of this project is to make Skein available for node.js packages without sacrificing performance.
-The wrapper will also include crypto functions leveraging high speed and security.
+Skein add-on wraps original Skein C implementation.
+The add-on makes Skein available for node.js packages without sacrificing its speed.
+The wrapper includes a 512-bit hash function and a pair of 512-bit symmetric encryption functions.

+## Status
+The add-on is currently available for OS X and Windows platforms.
+Linux and Raspbian builts are in progress and they will be available soon.
+Please stay tuned and check out this page for further news.

 ## How do I install?